LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

   -t [ --threshold ] arg                Threshold number of peptides for a
                                         species to be considered.

+  --outfile_suffix arg                  Used for batch mode only.
+When
+                                        specified, each file written to the
+                                        output will have this suffix.

   -o [ --output ] arg (=deconv_output.tsv)
-                                        Name of the file to write output to.
-                                        Output will be in the form of a tab-delimited file with a header.
-Each
+                                        Name of the directory or file to write output to.
+Output will be in the form of either one file or a directory containing files, each a tab-delimited
-                                        entry will be of the form:
+                                        file with a header.
+Each entry will be of the form:
                                         species_id\tcount
+                                         Note that in batch mode, the default output directory will be
+                                        'deconv_output'.

   --scores_per_round arg                Name of directory to write
                                         counts/scores to after every round.
 If
                                         included,